vrnjoshi/career-chatbot/README.md

 2. Ask questions about your career, skills, or projects.
 3. The chatbot responds using only the information in your resume.

----

-## 📄 License

-MIT License

----

-*This project demonstrates how to build a personal AI chatbot using modern RAG techniques and serverless deployment.
-If you forget how it works, just check the diagram and flow above!*